tobiasbp/halon-api/README.md

 # halon-api
-A Python wrapper for the API for Mail Transport Agent Halon.
+A Python wrapper for the API for Mail Transport Agent Halon build with the [requests](https://docs.python-requests.org/) library.
-The functions in the wrapper are described in [doc/functions.md](./doc/functions.md).
+The functions in the wrapper are described in [doc/functions.md](./doc/functions.md) in the project repository.

 Please read [the original documentation](https://docs.halon.io/api) for complete in depth documentation on function arguments and the data returned by the API.